circify/circ/circ_opt/README.md

           - sort:       Check that the blocks are sorted
           - uniqueness: Use the GCD-derivative uniqueness argument

+      --ram-permutation <PERMUTATION>
+          How to argue that indices are only repeated in blocks

+          [env: RAM_PERMUTATION=]
+          [default: msh]

+          Possible values:
+          - waksman: Use the AS-Waksman network
+          - msh:     Use the (keyed) multi-set hash

       --fmt-use-default-field <USE_DEFAULT_FIELD>
           Which field to use